clap clap blog: we have moved

 Wolfowitz and the rest realize that they can get the US to support their weird Christian jihad purely for their own psychological self-satisfaction.
 It is an old story and an old weapon and these guys know how to use it.

-posted by Gilead at 5:24 PM 0 comments Links to this post
+posted by Gilead at 5:24 PM 0 comments

 Electoral politics matters.
 The Economist, ever the vanguard of classical liberalism and elite democracy, has an apt if not disheartening evaluation of the political impact of the military victory in Iraq:

 ...the war has moved the neo-conservatives—neo-radicals is perhaps a better word—from the outskirts of politics to the centre.
 Led by Mr Rumsfeld's deputy, Paul Wolfowitz, they have been arguing for the forcible overthrow of Saddam since the early 1990s.
 They seem to have been right when they said the regime would quickly collapse, and its atrocities would be revealed.

 Scary.
 Neo-cons are in the center.
 This passage reminds me, though, of Robin Cook's reisgnation speech from the House of Commons after the beginning of the invasion in which he remarked that it was quite peculiar that the regime could simultaneously be a threat to world security and be on the brink of collapse.

 Interesting closing: The big question now is whether Mr Bush will adopt their wider hope: to democratise the Middle East.